Business Process Modelling Notation (BPMN)

-This article explains the concept of BPMN or Business Process Modelling Notation in a practical way.
-After reading it, you will understand the basics of this powerful IT technique to model business processes.
+Business Process Modelling Notation (BPMN): this article explains the concept of BPMN or Business Process Modelling Notation in a practical way.
+The meaning of BPMN is discussed and how processes can be drawn in a model.
+Then an example of a diagram is given, followed by an explanation of the symbols and how time can be saved.
+After reading you will understand the basics of this IT technique for modeling business processes.
+Enjoy reading!

 What is BPMN?

 Every organisation has to deal with business processes.
 Regardless of whether it concerns a profit or non-profit organisation.
 Business processes occur wherever people work.
 All these processes consist of activities, tasks and decisions that are carried out to realise an organisation’s objectives.

 Business Process Modelling Notation (BPMN) is concerned with the formal recording and improvement of these existing business processes.
 The goal of BPMN is to visualise these processes.
 Currently, the method has been standardised and is now usually referred to as Business Process Model and Notation.

 BPMN offers an organisation simple and insightful process models.
 Processes take place on various levels; from strategic, tactic to operational level.
 By describing the processes in steps in great detail, it becomes clear what each department or individual employee must do and which actions this includes.

 It’s possible to draw all these various processes within BPMN, offering more insight into the goings-on of the organisation.
 This drawing is referred to as modelling.
 Process analysts can add details to the process.
 IT specialists can also use the results for implementation in an automated environment.

 To work with BPMN, organisations must first purchase software for modelling BPMN diagrams.
 It’s important that all processes are automated in this way and that all interested parties understand, read and interpret the process models in the same way.

 Think of various parties that are involved in those business processes, such as process owners, managers, business analysts, external consultants, architects, suppliers, system developers and users.